Innovation in local government: PaaS, process and agility.

 The depth of offerings, and the diversity of the solution architectures extends in some platforms to well over 80 technologies that you might otherwise have to buy at great expense from more than 50 different vendors.
 And they literally work together at the click of a button.

-However, the real killer app for the organisation is the increase in the skills capability of staff who become proficient in working within a singular technology platform, codebase, and partner ecosystem.
+However, the real killer app for the organization is the increase in the skills capability of staff who become proficient in working within a singular technology platform, codebase, and partner ecosystem.

 If I hear you say: "that sounds like a lock-in", then fair play.
 That has generally been the case.
 But there can be no short-term commitments to platform, nor for transformational change.